mhshifat/pass-storage/docs/PWA_SETUP.md

 # PWA Setup Guide

-PassStorage has been configured as a Progressive Web App (PWA) to provide a native app-like experience on mobile and desktop devices.
+PassBangla has been configured as a Progressive Web App (PWA) to provide a native app-like experience on mobile and desktop devices.

 ## Features